bcit-ci/CodeIgniter/user_guide_src/source/libraries/cart.rst

-To update the information in your cart, you must pass an array containing the Row ID and quantity to the $this->cart->update() function, you may also update any property you have previously defined when inserting the item such like (options, price or other custom fields you defined).
+To update the information in your cart, you must pass an array containing the Row ID and quantity to the $this->cart->update() function, you may also update any property you have previously defined when inserting the item such as options, price or other custom fields you defined.

 .. note:: If the quantity is set to zero, the item will be removed from
 	the cart.